 With the advent of digital cameras and the huge amount of features, close-up photography has become the domain for everyone.
 The simple macro feature on the current generation of digital compacts has opened up this world to virtually anyone with a camera.
-Of course the ideal situation is the use of SLRs but is not limited to them.
+Of course the ideal situation is the use of SLRs but it’s not limited to them.

 One of the first accessories I bought for my film SLR way back in the 1980s was a set of close-up filters that screwed on the end of my lens.
 This added a new dimension to my photography and I was able to get in really close to my intended subjects, flowers.
 Although, I did dabble a bit in shooting some of the slower insects and bugs.
 But flowers were still my focus.
 Here are some simple tips that will help you shoot better flower photos.

-Getting your lighting, exposure and composition perfect and then finding that there are blemishes on the flower’s petals or leaves is a let down.
+Getting your lighting, exposure, and composition perfect and then finding that there are blemishes on the flower’s petals or leaves is a let down.
 Always inspect the chosen subject before setting up your equipment and make sure that it’s almost perfect.

-3. Check the background
+Check the Background

-4. Use a tripod
+Use a Tripod

-A tripod is essential to flower photography as you need as much light as possible, often there will be great diffused light mixed with shadows.
+A tripod is essential to flower photography, as you need as much light as possible.
+Often there will be great diffused light mixed with shadows.
 A slow shutter speed will always be a problem and this limits hand holding due to camera shake.

-As with any photography take you time to think before shooting but also to get the composition perfect.
+As with any photography, take you time to think before shooting but also to get the composition perfect.
 Don’t be afraid to vary your angles and work at getting a good focal point.
-Overall, flower photography is exceptionally rewarding so work at it and create great images.
+Overall, flower photography is exceptionally rewarding, so work at it and create great images.

 About the Author:

 Wayne Turner has been teaching photography for 25 years and has written three books on photography.
-He has produced 21 Steps to Perfect Photos; a program of learner-based training using outcomes based education.
+He has produced 21 Steps to Perfect Photos, a program of learner-based training using outcomes based education.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: